$0 Queensland Foster Care Quick-Start Checklist

 Foster Care Queensland: Independent Advocacy

-Foster Care Queensland (FCQ) is the statewide peak body for foster and kinship carers.
-It is funded independently of the Department, which means it can advocate for carers in ways that an LCS — which is funded and licensed by the Department — sometimes cannot.
+Foster Care Queensland (FCQ) is the statewide peak body for foster and kinship carers and provides independent advocacy for carers.
+It can advocate for carers in ways that an LCS — which is licensed by the Department — sometimes cannot.

 FCQ provides: